 (1) The Fair Debt Collection Practices Act…

-prohibits debt collectors from contacting your business once you (or your attorney) notify them (by phone, mail, email, or meeting) that a bankruptcy attorney now represents your business.
+Prohibits debt collectors from contacting your business once you (or your attorney) notify them.
+This can be done by phone, mail, email, or meeting by the bankruptcy attorney now represents your business.
 You must also give the attorney’s name and complete contact information to the debt collectors.
-Debt collectors may only contact your attorney and there are fines imposed for each contact violating the law.
-The Act does NOT prevent debt collectors or creditors from continuing efforts to collect the debt; nor does it pause a pending lawsuit or prevent creditors from bringing a new suit against your business.
-However, as a practical matter, once it is known your business is pursuing bankruptcy most collection efforts will stop anticipating the bankruptcy court’s issue of the Automatic Stay.
+Debt collectors may contact your attorney before contacting you.
+These are the fines imposed for Violating the law.
+The Act does NOT prevent debt collectors or creditors from continuing efforts to collect the debt.
+Nor does it pause a pending lawsuit or prevent creditors from bringing a new suit against your business.
+However, after you know your business is pursuing bankruptcy, most collection efforts will stop.
+This is in lieu of anticipating the bankruptcy court’s issue of the Automatic Stay.

 (2) 90-Day (theoretically) Plan Development, Negotiation, and Solicitation Period:

 - The business drafts the Plan of Reorganization, while

 - The attorney negotiates (and re-negotiates) settlements with creditors, which results in

 - On-going revisions to the Plan until there is sufficient creditor acceptance to enable the court to confirm the Plan when submitted.

 - Two-thirds of the Equity Interest Holders (business owners) must vote in favor of the Plan.

 - The business completes the bankruptcy Petition, Plan of Reorganization, and Disclosure Statement forms.
 The attorney will advise which of the Exhibits, Schedules, and supporting documents that usually accompany these filings are necessary, and